On Quark Substructures in an Inspired Unified Model: Hyperparticle stability behavior

-Although we have given the impression throughout this quark compositeness approach that the hyperquarks are likely stable, like the situation for most compositeness models of the SM particles \cite{13,14,15,16}, there is, in fact, no physical reason preventing them from being instable\footnote{ A quark substructure model must therefore either have absolutely stable hyperquarks, or rely on yet unstable and composite hyperquarks.}.
-In such a case, all weak quark decays in nature are therefore consequences of a deep mutation of hyperquarks via the three hyperweak gauge bosons $W_{h}^{i=1,2,3} $ belonging to the hyperweak interactions $SU(2)_{h}$ of the underlying gauge symmetry (eq.(\ref{sym})) into other ones with lower total rest masses.
-For instance, the beta decay $d\rightarrow u+W\rightarrow u+e^{-}+ \overline{v}_{e}$ reads now at the hyperquark level as
+Although we have given the impression throughout this quark compositeness approach that the hyperparticles are likely stable, like the situation for most compositeness models of the SM particles \cite{13,14,15,16}, there is, in fact, no physical reason preventing them from being instable\footnote{ A quark substructure model must therefore either have absolutely stable hyperparticle, or rely on yet unstable and composite hyperquarks.}.
+In such a case, all weak quark decays in nature are therefore consequences of a deep mutation of hyperparticles via the three hyperweak gauge bosons $W_{h}^{i=1,2,3} $ belonging to the hyperweak interactions $SU(2)_{h}$ of the underlying gauge symmetry (eq.(\ref{sym})) into other ones with lower total rest masses.
+For instance, the beta decay $d\rightarrow u+W\rightarrow u+e^{-}+ \overline{v}_{e}$ reads now at the hyperparticle level as

-where the hyperweak gauge boson $W_{h}$ mediates the mutation of the hyperquark decays to the SM weak gauge bosons $W$ with possible unknown particles.
+where the hyperweak gauge boson $W_{h}$ mediates the mutation of the hyperparticle decays to the SM weak gauge bosons $W$ with possible unknown particles.
 Afterwards, the latters decay to the electron and the antineutrino.
 More precisely, we could expect the following decay scenario

 This is shown in the figure 1.